|

 But if your dog is a shameless beggar, don’t let him be in the room during the meal.

-Even if your dog is well-behaved, if you’re serving buffet-style, consider crating your dog or putting him in another room while people fill their plates.
+Even if your dog is well-behaved, consider crating your dog or putting him in another room while people fill their plates if you’re serving buffet-style.

-You wouldn’t want your dog or guest injured if your pup gets underfoot.
-You also want to limit options for your dog to exhibit behavior problems.
+You wouldn’t want your dog or a guest injured if your pup gets underfoot.
+You also want to limit your dog’s options to exhibit behavior problems.

 Choose safe Thanksgiving foods